Available Online and In Person

 What You Need

-Choose 1 class a week, with the option to join Mondays, Wednesdays or Fridays.
+Choose 1 class a week, with the option to join Monday or Friday.
 Enquire for information on One One to sessions.

-Pregnancy Yoga is also available in a more bespoke setting via one to one sessions on Zoom.
+Pregnancy Yoga is also available in a more bespoke setting via one to one sessions.

 Private classes offer a more direct approach to posture, offering personalised adjustments for where you are in your pregnancy, with a more flexible schedule to suit you.
 Shared classes, where you can join with a partner or friend are also available.